Melvin Butch Hollowell

 When he announced that he was stepping down from his position at City Hall to accept the position as Managing Partner of The Miller Law Firm Detroit, Mayor Duggan thanked Hollowell for his service and praised his accomplishments: “Under Butch Hollowell’s leadership, not only has the city saved millions of dollars in lawsuit settlements that can be used for critical city services, his vigorous efforts to address the issues of commercial blight, illegal graffiti and illegal dumping have greatly improved the quality of life in Detroit’s neighborhoods.
 It’s no surprise The Miller Law Firm recognized Butch’s outstanding abilities as a lawyer and administrator and recruited him to their team.”
 City Council President Brenda Jones added, “I appreciate Butch Hollowell’s service to the Detroit City Council.
 He represented us in key legislation, cut the flow of lawsuit payouts in half and worked to ensure the best interests of the city were protected.
 Under Butch’s leadership, excellent legal advice was provided to City Council and we wish him well in this new chapter of his life.”

-Hollowell was appointed General Counsel for the Gretchen Whitmer for Michigan Governor primary campaign, and served on Michigan Attorney General Dana Nessel’s Transition Team.
-Hollowell served as Insurance Consumer Advocate for the State of Michigan by appointment of the Governor.
+Hollowell was appointed General Counsel for the 2018 Gretchen Whitmer for Michigan Governor primary campaign, and that same year served on Michigan Attorney General Dana Nessel’s Transition Team.
+Hollowell served as Insurance Consumer Advocate for the State of Michigan by appointment of Governor Jennifer Granholm, now U.S. Secretary of Energy.
 He was appointed to Vice President Al Gore’s litigation team in Miami (pro hac vice), under Kendall Coffey, during the 2000 Presidential Recount.
-He was the first African American Chair of the Michigan Democratic Party, served on the Democratic National Committee, and was elected to the Rules Committee of the 2016 Democratic National Convention.
+He was elected the first African American Chairman of the Michigan Democratic Party, was a Member of the Democratic National Committee, and was elected to the Rules Committee of the 2016 Democratic National Convention.

 Hollowell is admitted to practice before the United States Supreme Court, the U.S. Court of Appeals for the Sixth Circuit, the U.S. District Court for the Eastern District of Michigan, the U.S. District Court for the Western District of Michigan and the courts of the State of Michigan.
 He is a member of the State Bar of Michigan and the American Bar Association.

 Hollowell received his Juris Doctor from the University of Virginia School of Law in 1984 where he was President of the Black Law Students Association.
-He received his Bachelor of Arts degree from Albion College in 1981 where he was elected commencement speaker by his fellow classmates.
+He received his Bachelor of Arts degree from Albion College in 1981 where he was elected commencement speaker.
 He is a graduate of the University of Detroit Jesuit High School and Academy, Class of 1977.

 Hollowell was born at Tripler Army Hospital in Honolulu, Oahu, Hawaii, speaks Spanish, is a competitive tennis player, has traveled widely, and plays acoustic guitar.
 He has two children: Melvin III and Desiree, and three grandchildren: Jack, Allie, and Jordan.
 He lives in downtown Detroit.